JustinasBliujus/learning_react/README.md

 - **Other branches** — each branch contains a standalone React project or learning exercise.

 - React-tutorial - following a tutorial for a chat bot project.
-- to_do_list - personal project to apply the knowdledge earnt
+- to_do_list - personal project to apply the knowledge earnt

 ## Goals
 - Build a solid understanding of React fundamentals.